discord/python-holidays/README.rst

 python-holidays
 ===============

-python-holidays is a fast, efficient Python library for generating country- and subdivision- (e.g. state or province) specific sets of government-designated holidays on the fly. python-holidays aims to make determining whether a specific date is a holiday as fast and flexible as possible.
+python-holidays is a fast, efficient Python library for generating country and subdivision (e.g. state or province) specific sets of government-designated holidays on the fly. python-holidays aims to make determining whether a specific date is a holiday as fast and flexible as possible.